 Specifically, we will:

 - Discuss the job of a VPN Protocol

 - Learn about OpenVPN and some competing protocols

 - Learn about a promising newcomer to the VPN Protocol competition

-- Compare OpenVPN to each competitor to see why you might use one of them instead of OpenVPN
+- Compare OpenVPN to each competitor to see which is the best vpn protocol.

 By the end of this article, you should have a good handle on the basics of how a VPN Protocol works, why OpenVPN is so popular, and when you might opt to use one of the competitors.

 At the most abstract level, the main job of a VPN protocol is to keep communications between your device and the VPN private and secure.
 How does a VPN do this?
 Through two technologies: Tunneling and Encryption.
 Let’s look at each of these now.